 Anyway, various redevelopment works saw the dome disappear and the building grow in height to today’s imposing construction that guards the entrance to Herrengasse.

-(Incidentally the same aristocratic family owned huge swathes of the province of Styria, south of Vienna.)
+Incidentally the same aristocratic family owned huge swathes of the province of Styria, south of Vienna.

-Griensteidl – the coffee house connection
+The coffee house connection

 Although a fine building in its own right, Palais Herberstein’s place in Viennese history comes largely through its predecessor.

-Palais Dietrichstein went up around about the same time that Wellington and friends put an end to Napoleon at the Battle of Waterloo.
-Some 30+ years later, a chap named Heinrich Griensteidl moved his coffee house into the palais.
+Some 30+ years later, a chap named Heinrich Griensteidl moved his coffee house into the building.
 His imaginatively-named Café Griensteidl disappeared a few decades later along with Palais Dietrichstein.

 Under normal circumstances, a 19th-century café barely deserves comment.
 It’s not like Vienna had a paucity of them.
 But Café Griensteidl played a key role in the rise of the coffee house as driver of cultural change and intellectual discussion.